Home

 What's Your Purpose at the Show?

-If it's your trade show job to gather leads, then that should be the main focus before, during and after the show.
+If it's your responsibility is to gather leads, then that should be the main focus before, during and after the show.
 What if it's something else, like meeting with clients or recruiting employees?
 That doesn't absolve you of following up with leads.
-You still have to do it as part of your trade show job.
+You still have to do it as part of your job.

 What's a Lead?